-A new study from St. Michael’s Hospital in Toronto, Canada shed lights on how a class of medications that help regulate blood sugar for patients with Type 2 diabetes can also protect against heart disease.
+A new study from St. Michael’s Hospital in Toronto, Canada shed light on how a class of medications that help regulate blood sugar for patients with Type 2 diabetes can also protect against heart disease.

-The findings from the EMPA-HEART CardioLink-6 Trial, presented today at the ESC Congress 2019, organized by the European Society of Cardiology, and simultaneously published in Cell Metabolism, focus on the effect of a diabetes medication — empagliflozin — on cell repair in blood vessels and the resulting risks of heart disease.
+The findings from the EMPA-HEART CardioLink-6 Trial, presented today at the ESC Congress 2019, organized by the European Society of Cardiology, and simultaneously published in Cell Metabolism, focus on the effect of diabetes medication — empagliflozin — on cell repair in blood vessels and the resulting risks of heart disease.
 Empagliflozin is a medication that falls under a category of drugs called SGLT2 inhibitors, which lower blood sugar.

-The research suggests that circulating progenitor cells – which are found in bone marrow and play a role in heart health – along with inflammatory cells are regulated with this diabetes medication.
+The research suggests that circulating progenitor cells – which are found in the bone marrow and play a role in heart health – along with inflammatory cells are regulated with this diabetes medication.
 For patients who have diabetes and are at risk of heart disease, such medications may provide heart protection by relieving damaged cells that would otherwise perpetuate heart disease by causing faulty vessel repair.

 “We have seen large-scale clinical trials giving us clear evidence that SGLT2 inhibitors can also protect our patients who have diabetes from heart disease,” said Dr. Subodh Verma, a cardiac surgeon and scientist at the Keenan Research Center for Biomedical Science (KRCBS) of St. Michael’s Hospital.
 “Before our study, it wasn’t known why this was happening.”